cknapp92/You-Dont-Know-JS/this & object prototypes/ch2.md

 setTimeout( bar, 100 ); // 2

 // `bar` hard binds `foo`'s `this` to `obj`
-// so that it cannot be overriden bar.call( window ); // 2
+// so that it cannot be overridden bar.call( window ); // 2
 ```